palkan/anyway_config/README.md

 ### Organizing configs

-You can store application-level config classes in `app/configs` folder.
+You can store application-level config classes in `app/configs` folder just like any other Rails entities.

-Anyway Config automatically adds this folder to Rails autoloading system to make it possible to autoload configs even during the configuration phase.
+However, in that case you won't be able to use them during the application initialization (i.e., in `config/**/*.rb` files).

+Since that's a pretty common scenario, we provide a way to do that via a custom autoloader for `config/configs` folder.
+That means, that you can put your configuration classes into `config/configs` folder, use them anywhere in your code without explicitly requiring them.

 Consider an example: setting the Action Mailer hostname for Heroku review apps.